Links on Android Authority may earn us a commission. Learn more.

 There are literally thousands of channels on Roku, with a huge selection of both free and premium channels for kids and adults alike.
 We have a full article of the best Roku channels on the platform, but we’ve listed some of our favorite channels below to give you an idea of what’s available on the platform.

-- Apple TV Plus — Apple’s platform is filled with exclusive TV shows and movies, available for a small subscription fee.
+- Apple TV Plus — Apple’s platform is filled with exclusive TV shows and movies, available for a small subscription fee, and easy to watch on Roku.

 - Crackle — This free ad-supported platform has a solid list of popular movies that rotates frequently.